ember-k/Final-Project/README.md

 # Phase 1
 - [x] Play screen: the opening window with a high score counter and a play button (player presses the space bar)
 - [x] Setting: Program the aquatic background
-- [ ] Hook exists: at the start of the round and can't be moved vertically from its position (only right or left) (My TA suggested that I don't do the animation of the hook descending)
+- [x] Hook exists: at the start of the round and can't be moved vertically from its position (only right or left) (My TA suggested that I make the animation of the hook descending a nice-to-get-to bonus step in Phase 3)
 - [x] Hook movement: The player can use the arrow keys to move the hook left and right (I might try to get dragging to work as a bonus in phase 3)
 - [x] Screen limits: the hook can't be moved off-screen (the hook can't move further once it hits the side)
 - [x] Fish exist: Fish appear from either side of the screen